MantasMakarevicius/Scycop_namu_darbas/README.md

 Console command was created using Artisan which is the command-line interface included with Laravel framework.
 Artisan command 'make:command' was used to create a new command class called 'ReadACSVFile' which is located in SC/app/Console/Commands folder.

-Navigate to the SC folder and to the console enter: php artisan csv:read test
+In the console navigate to the SC folder.
+Runn command 'composer install' and enter command: php artisan csv:read test

 where test is the name of the file with the example data.